After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 1. Get your vehicle checked out before you go

 Getting your vehicle checked is a requirement before leaving on any road trip.
-It’s not only a safety precaution, but it can also save you money.
+It’s not only a safety precaution, but it can also save money on a road trip.
 Proper air pressure in your tires means better gas mileage, which means less money spent on gas.

 By getting fluids, filters, etc., checked, you’ll make sure your vehicle is running at optimal performance and there will be less likelihood of car trouble.

 Speaking of before you go, make sure to check out these comprehensive list of road trip essentials so you’re totally prepared for your adventure.

 I know, I know.
 That’s no fun.
 BUT, the faster you drive, the more gas you burn, and the more gas you burn, the more cash you use.
 Set your cruise control and take your time.
 Roadtripping is about the journey, right?

 If you’re driving in rural areas, tolls won’t be a problem.
 However, if you’re driving around or near large urban areas, they might be.
 It’s hard to take a cheap road trip when you’re dropping dollars every few miles.

 How to skip those extra expenses?
 There’s an option to avoid tolls in most GPS systems.
 Set that before you go and you won’t have to worry about it.

 Unless you’re in Oklahoma.
 On our 6,479.5 mile trip to San Diego and back we hit one toll – ONE – and it was in Oklahoma.
 Fortunately, it was a whopping $0.13.